piku235/JungiThemeBundle/Resources/doc/configuration.md

 A theme holder is responsible for holding the current theme instance obtained from a theme selector.
 You can set your own theme holder service or leave it empty which by default points to the `jungi_theme.holder.default` service.

-If a theme selector will don't match any theme for the request then it will be generated the exception `Jungi\Bundle\ThemeBundle\Exception\NullThemeException`.
+If a theme selector will don't match any theme for the request then it will generate the exception `Jungi\Bundle\ThemeBundle\Exception\NullThemeException`.
 If you wanna ignore this kind of situation you must set the option `ignore_null_theme` to true.

 ```yaml